DiddiLeija/DiddiLeija.github.io/py_packages.md

 print(justify(s))
 ```

-**`text_formatter`** is a new recent package that I created to pretty format [Python strings](https://docs.python.org/3.8/library/stdtypes.html#text-sequence-type-str), with
+**`text_formatter`** is a new recent package that I created to prettily format [Python strings](https://docs.python.org/3.8/library/stdtypes.html#text-sequence-type-str), with
-simple functions.
+simple functions and submodules.
 It's still on development, so feel free to take a look on it.

 \([View this project on GitHub](http://github.com/diddileija/text_formatter) or see the [ReadTheDocs documentation site](http://text-formatter.readthedocs.io)\).